H-E-L-P/dmu_products/dmu19/dmu19_nebular_filtered_maps/readme.md

 Nebular filtered HerMES maps
 ============================

-This product contains the HerMES SPIRE signal maps filtered using the nebular software from Casutools (version 1.0.36) using the same parameters used to filter the HerMES-ATLAS maps.
+This product contains the SPIRE signal maps filtered using the nebular software from Casutools (version 1.0.36) using the same parameters used to filter the HerMES-ATLAS maps.

 The script was provided my Matt Smith and we are using these parameters: